JGRennison/OpenTTD-patches/README.md

 * Add setting for default road/tram types.
 * Add a setting to turn off road vehicles slowing in curves.
 * Add a setting to disable road vehicles from passing through each other when blocked for an extended period of time.
+* Allow road vehicle go to station/waypoint orders to have an associated required stop/bay/waypoint direction.

 #### Level Crossings